songproducer/nefarious-capsicum/_posts/2015-12-01-introducing-monero.md

 title: Introducing Monero
 ---

-*A private crypto-currency with amazing fungibility and protocol level mixing* is a good pitch for the relatively new crypto-currency; Monero, which was created in April 2014.
+*A private crypto-currency with amazing fungibility and protocol level mixing* just about sums up the relatively new crypto-currency; Monero, created in April 2014.

 -----